 - Changes to the system we use to build the software (new compiler – version, revision, or supplier; and development environment) that may impact the final product result

-- Changes to operating system type components – for example the communications modules
+- Changes to operating system type components – for example, the communications modules in the software

 - Errors in the constituent parts of the software build.
 (What software components or modules are included in the build?
 Do we have the latest and all component parts? )

-Personally, unless seriously the cramped for time (under some reservation), I prefer to always perform regression testing.
+Personally, unless seriously cramped for time (under some reservation), I prefer to always perform regression testing.
 In fact, regression testing is probably one of the best reasons to adopt some philosophy about automation for testing.
-Testing that can be executed over night, and freeing up our team to use their creativity, experiences and intuition to explore the product.
-I advocate regression testing even for changes to the product unless the changes are very specific, and the software team has a history of delivering software that does not have events like including incorrect parts in the build and others from the list above.
+Testing can be executed overnight, freeing up our team to use their creativity, experiences, and intuition to explore the product.
+I advocate regression testing even for mild changes to the product unless the changes are very specific criteria met.
+For example, the software team has a history of delivering software that does not have events like including incorrect parts in the build and others from the list above (level of maturity).
 I prefer performing regression testing, but then again, I work in embedded automotive software, and the consequence of a defect has a range of uncomfortable and intolerable situations.
 Better to err on the side of risk conservative rather than risk intense.